Nexmo/station/_api/verify.md

 Key | Value
 -- | --
-`status` | The Verify Control Response code that explains how your request proceeded:
+`status` | The Verify Control Response code that explains how your request proceeded. @[Possible Values](/_modals/api/verify/control/response/status.md).
 `command` | The [cmd](#cmd) you sent in the request.

-(security: somevalue)